rolczynski/Explainable-Sentiment-Analysis/article/article.md

 ````

 Good practice is to gradually increase model complexity in response to demands.
-Because the reference recognition is a side problem right now, we can simplify the task
+Because the reference recognition is a side problem, we can simplify the task.
-and propose the aux. model `BasicReferenceRecognizer`.
+We propose the simple aux. model `BasicReferenceRecognizer`
-This only checks if an aspect is clearly mentioned in a text (details [here]).
+that only checks if an aspect is clearly mentioned in a text (details [here]).
 Even if the table below confirms an improvement, note that this is a simple test case.
 We encourage you, especially if it concerns your business, to construct more challenging tests
 wherein aspect mentions are more implicit.